Do colleges prefer one standardized test to another? - Carolyn

 Since the greatest number of colleges accept either the SAT or the ACT, you can attempt both tests the first time and see how you perform.
 You can then focus on the test format that worked best for you.
 Most universities do accept both the SAT and ACT.
 Some of the more selective institutions require two to three SAT Subject Tests in addition to the SAT, and sometimes in addition to the ACT.
 Many students these days try both tests, and then submit the scores from one or the other, or even both, testing regimes depending on the scores.

-Some differences to note: the SAT includes three sections, scored on an 800-point scale, including Critical Reading, Math, and Writing (including an essay).
+Some differences to note: the SAT includes three sections, scored on a 1600 total point scale, including Evidence-Based Reading and Writing, Math, and the Optional Essay.
 The ACT includes four sections, reading, verbal, math, and science concepts, as well as an optional essay.
 All but the essay are scored on a 36-point scale and you receive section scores and an overall composite score.
 All your SAT and SAT Subject Test scores go to colleges when you generate a score report, but the ACT sends only scores from individual test dates when you request them.
 It is generally acknowledged that it is easier to receive accommodations on the SAT, such as extended time testing, than it is on the ACT.

 Again, you should examine practice tests for both test options, and consider taking both if it seems appropriate for you.
 There is no risk or harm in doing so, since you can choose not to send the ACT, or the SAT scores, depending on which exams suit you better.

 I read somewhere that if you atke the SATs more than 2 or 3 times that colleges begin to think you're obsessed.
 First of all, is this true?
 Why would they think less of you for wanting to score well?
 And if you take it 3 times is that bad?
 And also for highly competitive colleges, do they consider all of your SAT scores or just the highest ones? - Stephanie